Debits and credits: Contra account

 All accounts also can be debited or credited depending on what transaction has taken place.
 For example, when a vehicle is purchased using cash, the asset account "Vehicles" is debited and simultaneously the asset account "Bank or Cash" is credited due to the payment for the vehicle using cash.
 Some balance sheet items have corresponding "contra" accounts, with negative balances, that offset them.
-Examples are accumulated depreciation against equipment, and allowance for bad debts (also known as allowance for doubtful accounts) against accounts receivable.
+Examples are accumulated depreciation, accumulated amortization, and allowance for bad debts (also known as allowance for doubtful accounts) against accounts receivable.
 United States GAAP utilizes the term contra for specific accounts only and does not recognize the second half of a transaction as a contra, thus the term is restricted to accounts that are related.
 For example, sales returns and allowance and sales discounts are contra revenues with respect to sales, as the balance of each contra (a debit) is the opposite of sales (a credit).
 To understand the actual value of sales, one must net the contras against sales, which gives rise to the term net sales (meaning net of the contras).

 A more specific definition in common use is an account with a balance that is the opposite of the normal balance (Dr/Cr) for that section of the general ledger.
 An example is an office coffee fund: Expense "Coffee" (Dr) may be immediately followed by "Coffee – employee contributions" (Cr).
 Such an account is used for clarity rather than being a necessary part of GAAP (generally accepted accounting principles).